HETHAT/aladhan.py/docs/user_guide/quickstart.rst

 Other Data
 ----------

-You can also use other data that are given from the API, you can access to it using :attr:`Timings.data` a :class:`Data` object.
+For accessing to the whole data returned from the API, You can use :attr:`Timings.data` a :class:`Data` object.
 Look into its :class:`docs <Data>` for more info.